jupyterlab/jupyterlab/galata/README.md

 ## Benchmark

-Benchmark of JupyterLab is done automatically using Playwright.
+Benchmark of JupyterLab is done using Playwright.
 The actions measured are:

 - Opening a file
 - Switching from the file to a simple text file